-The artwork “The Agency At The End Of Civilisation” is a real time interpretation of the data of the Internet of Cars project using millions of data sets from the UK car number plate recognition system which are aligned with real time images from one hundred CCTV cameras in the region of South of England.
-The installation presents all this as a spatialised audio experience of spoken texts and generative visuals using custom made software.
+The artwork “The Agency At The End Of Civilisation” is a real time interpretation of the data of millions of data sets from the UK car number plate recognition system which are aligned with real time images from one hundred CCTV surveillance cameras in the region of South of England.
+The installation presents all this as a spatialised audio visual experience of spoken texts and generative visuals using custom made software.
 The audience engages with the work as observer (of the surveillance and recorded space) looking at 24 screens, a dozen speakers, and a labyrinth of CCTV cameras built as an art installation presented on a plinth.

 AUDIO: Your listen to a spatialised audio on speakers in the installation.
 The sound is translated from a database of information tracking number plates and locations and sending them back to the UK number plate centre.
 This data has been merged with my set of new narratives inside the database.
 This new narrative is what you listen to.

 VISUAL: All the screens present live real time images from surveillance cameras.
 You can imagine that inside these cars you can se your friends and family.
 The visual act to places the viewer not only in the real tome but in the present.
 These actions are happening as you see them.

 We live in a ever changing real time environment in which the micro and macro events can can captured using new technologies and this data can be harvested for a variety of purposes from surveillance to environmental monitoring.